Do I Need Sound System Insurance?

 • This type of coverage is rarely offered as a default with a standard car insurance policy, so you’ll need to seek out this coverage yourself if you need the protection.

-Equipment insurance for your aftermarket stereo systems comes in many shapes and sizes.
-Some car insurance companies may specifically offer sound system insurance, while other insurance providers may include this type of insurance coverage in broader customized equipment coverage.
+Some car insurance companies may specifically offer sound system insurance, while other insurance providers may include this type of insurance coverage in broader customized equipment insurance.

 Unfortunately, sound system theft is a relatively common occurrence.
 By adding this type of coverage to your insurance plan, you’ll be able to